Anisur Rahman (Bangladeshi politician)

-Anisur Rahman is a Bangladeshi politician of the Jatiya Party (Ershad) and the former Member of Parliament of Undivided Mymensingh-6 and Mymensingh-7.
-He was the organizer of the Liberation War of Bangladesh.
+Anisur Rahman is a Bangladeshi politician of the Jatiya Party (Ershad) and a former member of parliament for undivided Mymensingh-6 and Mymensingh-7.
+He was an organizer of the Liberation War of Bangladesh.

 Career

-Anisur Rahman was elected to parliament from Undivided Mymensingh-6 as a Bangladesh Awami League candidate in 1973.
+Anisur Rahman was elected to parliament from undivided Mymensingh-6 as a Bangladesh Awami League candidate in 1973.
 He was elected to parliament from Mymensingh-7 as a Jatiya Party candidate in 1988.
 He was the organizer of the Liberation War of Bangladesh.

 He lost the 5th Jatiya Sangsad elections of 1991 from the Mymensingh-7 constituency with the nomination of Jatiya Party.